Presented by the Commission on Christian Action, adopted by the delegates to the 123rd Covenant Annual Meeting.

 - Fearful of change, congregations often succumbed to “white flight,” relocating to other neighborhoods rather than choosing to embrace their neighbors.

-- We resolve that the ECC and each Covenant church and ministry research and reflect on its own history of implicit and complicit participation in racial and ethnic injustice.
+- We resolve that the Evangelical Covenant Church and each Covenant church and ministry research and reflect on its own history of implicit and complicit participation in racial and ethnic injustice.
 This research and reflection should be inclusive of all of the groups that have experienced racial and ethnic injustice, beginning with Native American genocide and cultural destruction and African American slavery and disenfranchisement, because of the foundational nature of these histories in the North American context.

 Personal and Corporate Transformation